HsinyuG/mobile-manipulator-mpc/README.md

 - select an experiment_scenario by changing the parameter `experiment_scenario`
   - 0: for debug
   - 1: for obstacle avoidance during arm manipulating (avoid the corner of the table)
-  - 2: for obstacle avoidance during base movement (avoid static obstacles both on the ground and in aerial spaces)
+  - 2: for obstacle avoidance during base movement (avoid static obstacles both on the ground and above)
 - run script `demo_wholebody_qref.py`
 ###  experiment scenario of dynamic obstacles
 - `git checkout moving_obs`